Aspen Daily News sold to group including acting publisher, local investors

 Danforth finalized the deal Monday with Cook and his business partner Spencer McKnight who bought the paper with their company Paperbag Media and a trio of Aspen real estate leaders.

-Joining in the deal are Aspen Snowmass Sotheby's International Realty office co-owners Craig Morris and Ernie Fyrwald and broker Ben Roos.
-That group will not have a say in the daily operations or news decisions, the three said in Tuesday's announcement.
+Joining in the deal for the newspaper are Aspen Snowmass Sotheby’s International Realty office co-owners Craig Morris and Ernie Fyrwald and broker Ben Roos.
+That group will not have a say in the daily operations or news decisions, the three said in Tuesday’s announcement.

 Financial terms of the deal were not disclosed, but the agreement with the real estate investors states they will have “no say on the news product,” according to the newspaper.
 Instead, the investors will focus on advertising opportunities in the deal.